Header Graphic

 Dr. Bach taught that it is through being rather than doing that great things are accomplished.

-• Recognizing familiar emotional patterns
+• emotional decompression

-This work is slow by design.
 You are invited to move at your own pace.

 What This Series Is Not